113 EAST MARKET STREET - WASHINGTON COURT HOUSE, OH 43160

 3 - Inform the processing official if you're carrying anything that may be considered contraband (such as medications) since a strip search prior to incarceration is common protocol.
 If you don't, you could face charges of introducing contraband into the facility, which can be a felony.

-4 - Standard prison garb is usually an orange jumpsuit with either a pair of flip-flops or pull-on shoes.
+4 - Standard prison clothing includes county issued orange and white clothing with either a pair of flip-flops or pull-on shoes.

 5 - You will be assigned an ID number and have your picture taken.